ribarrag/Data_visualizations/Final_PartI.md

      height="300">
 </div>

-I will close by sating that there is an increasing number of tools available for parents to get involved in monitoring and limiting children;'s use of social media.
+I will close by making the following points:
+- Parents should get more involved in their children's use of social media
+- There are some tools available that help parents monitor and limit social media use.
+We should be aware of these tools, and use them.
+- Perhaps very few or no one in the audience will be a parent, but they might have relatives who are parents to young children, or have relatives who are children, so people in the audience can also: spread the word among family who have kids, and get involved in the use of social media by the children in their families.

 ## Method and medium